 Data privacy training and awareness

-Employee training is a key to reinforcing privacy by design and default principles and educating staff on their data protection obligations.
-Highlighting data privacy awareness during onboarding of new hires and annual training is helpful to keep privacy top of mind for employees and to know the company is considering it seriously.
+Employee training is key to reinforcing privacy by design and default principles and educating staff on their data protection obligations.
+Highlighting data privacy awareness during the onboarding of new hires and annual training is helpful to keep privacy top of mind for employees and to know the company is considering it seriously.

 Some examples of operationalising privacy by design and default

-Privacy by design examples
+Privacy by Design examples

-- Implementing a Do not track cookie feature is an example of privacy design, letting users know about communication preferences.
+- Implementing a Do-not-track cookie feature is an example of privacy design, letting users know about communication preferences.

 - Initiate the process of DPIA (data protection impact assessment) when considering a new system, service, product or process that involves processing personal data.

 - Implement technologies, tools, and policies to highlight and mitigate the privacy risks identified during the DPIA or PIA (GDPR).